ravimanchi32/DevSecOps-Connect-Four-Deployment/README.md

 ## 🐳 6.
 Add Docker Hub Credentials in Jenkins

-Go to:
-Manage Jenkins → Credentials → System → Global Credentials → Add Credentials
+Go to Jenkins → Manage Jenkins → Credentials → System → Global credentials

-Select:
+Click Add Credentials →

 Kind: Username with password

-Enter:

-Username: <your-dockerhub-username>
-Password: <your-dockerhub-password>
+Username: Your Docker Hub username

+Password: Your Docker Hub password

-ID: docker-hub
+ID: docker-hub (or any name you like)

-Description: Docker Hub login for Jenkins pipeline
+Description: Docker Hub login for pipeline

-Click Save.